Skip to content

 Note

-Modern pytest doesn’t require tests/__init__.py - the directory structure alone is sufficient for test discovery.
+Modern pytest doesn’t require tests/__init__.py; the directory alone is enough for discovery.

 Add pytest configuration to pyproject.toml: